 TC ERM Work Items in development

-In 2022, the continued focus of TC ERM is development and revision of various Harmonised Standards, technical specifications, technical reports and system reference documents, including those in relation to:
+In 2023, the continued focus of TC ERM is production and revision of various Harmonised Standards, technical specifications, technical reports and system reference documents, including those in relation to:

 - Multiple Gigabit Wireless Systems (MGWS)